my-name-is-samael/BeamJoy/README.md

 ## Known issues

 - Welcome message not always showing, depending on the time the map took to load (in progress)
-- Your own vehicle can get transparent when an event occurs (in progress)

 ## Roadmap